czhangy/UCLA-CS-Electives/Sci-Tech/LING-20/notes.md

         - Raising: doesn't apply
       - Only Order 2 produces the right result
     - The relationship between the 2 rules
-      - No raising rakes place because the flap is voiced and hence there is no need to raise
+      - No raising takes place because the flap is voiced and hence there is no need to raise
-      - Flapping destroys the context in which raising rakes place
+      - Flapping destroys the context in which raising takes place
         - Flapping bleeds raising
     - Rule `A` bleeds Rule `B` when `A` creates a context in which `B` can no longer apply
   - Summary